 Throughout the year, we’ve proudly worked to elevate the voices of city leaders on CitiesSpeak, bringing the earned wisdom of America’s most trusted politicians to an attentive national audience.

-Among all such articles, these five diverse stories stood out:
+Among all such articles, these six diverse stories stood out:

 Wildfires Are A Community Design Problem

 “Every mayor or city manager has read an article or watched a news clip focused on a community ravaged by wildfire.
 Many have even witnessed firsthand the economic, environmental, and social implications that wildland-urban interface fires can create in unprepared communities.
 Every year, these images grow more widespread and familiar.”

 Cities Can Tackle Hunger and Food Waste Through Collaboration

 Council President Pro Tem Priscilla Tyson, Columbus, Ohio

 “Nearly one-in-five children in my city of Columbus, Ohio, is food insecure.
 This mirrors statistics we find across the nation.
 In 2016, 12.3 percent (15.6 million) of U.S. households were food insecure at some point, according to the United States Department of Agriculture.”